Devlore: Device Interrupt Protection for Confidential VMs: Implementation

-Like previous works, we create an additional GPT during boot for \gptd, move the SMMU configuration and memory to the root world~\cite{acai, cage}.
-We also move GIC configuration to the root world during boot.
-Further, we modify the boot process of \sm and RMM to store device information for the platform.
-During platform boot, when the \sm reads the platform's device tree from the hardware, we modify it to copy the device tree into RMM memory.
-This device tree is trusted and maps all devices to fixed physical address spaces and enumerates the interrupts they use.
-During runtime, the RMM looks up this device tree and uses it to check device attach requests.
+\newparagraph{Changes to Platform Boot.} Like previous works, we create an additional GPT during boot for the device-side GPT (\gptd) to allow devices access to \cvm memory (\cref{appx:impl-attach-detach}).
+To ensure memory isolation, we move the SMMU \config and memory to the root world~\cite{acai, cage}.
+We also move GIC \config to the root world during boot.
+Further, we modify the RMM to store device information for the platform (i.e., interrupt to device mappings).
+During runtime, the RMM looks up this information and uses it to check when the \cvms register interrupts.